swimmingly/swimmingly.github.io/_pages/dark-retreat.md

 ##### not spiritual

 Hygienic dark retreating is not spiritual.

-This is either unbelievable or a shock to the spiritual mind.
-Which views spirituality as the biggest possible context.
-It believes everything fits inside spirituality and can be best understood spiritually.
+The spiritual mind cannot believe it or even hear it.
+It is a shocking idea.
+"Impossible!" it says. " Spirituality is the biggest possible context.
+Everything fits inside it and is best understood spiritually."

-Ironically, spirituality deals with the smallest part of the psyche: the intersection of its conscious and mental aspects.
+In fact, spirituality deals with a small part of the psyche: the intersection of its conscious and mental aspects.

 ![diagram: psyche](/img/plan/image/psyche.png)

 Spirituality only regards other aspects instrumentally: good inasmuch as the conscious can access and control them.
-Actually, they are good inasmuch as they serve life, which they all do, otherwise they wouldn't exist.
+Actually, they are good inasmuch as they serve life.
+Which they all do.
+Otherwise they wouldn't exist.

 Spiritual practice is discipline.
-It depends on the will and on thinking.
+It depends on will.
 But will is the most delicate, energy-consuming, and surface-level part of the psyche.
 It is the most damaged by trauma and the most in need of rest.

 Using the will for spiritual discipline takes energy from the processes that healing the will depends on.
-In terms of healing, it gives the least possible benefit for the time, energy, and effort expended.
-It produces impressive results only by our abysmal standards.
-It prevents accomplishment of the top priority: full recovery of the psyche from its catastrophic damage.
-Which, ironically, is what drives people to spiritual things.
+In terms of healing, it gives the least possible benefit for the greatest possible effort.
+It only produces impressive results by our abysmal standards.
+It obstructs accomplishment of the top priority: full recovery of the psyche from its catastrophic damage.
+The resulting pain drives people to spirituality, keeping it in business.

 For example, meditation, like all spiritual practice, entails _super-effort to force access to subtle energy reserves to fuel artificial transformation_[^5].

 The hygienic approach entails exactly the opposite: _profound rest to accumulate energy for autonomic restoration_.
 At rest, the conscious self makes no attempt to ameliorate suffering.
-It only puts conditions of healing at the disposal of the unconscious.
+It only puts conditions of healing at the disposal of 0the unconscious.
 Whose job it is to coordinate the healing of the organism.

 Discipline begins with accepting an artificial internal conflict as natural.
 I mean, "the monstrous absurdity of original sin." (--Ayn Rand[^6]) Then one struggles "against nature" (--Gurdjieff), overcoming habits with practices to achieve an ideal.
 Jean Liedloff warned about this adversarial approach to life.[^7] As Jesus told Peter, "Get thee behind me, Satan."
 Satan is the Adversary: the liar, thief, killer, and destroyer.

-Hygiene begins with an assumption of natural harmony, of non-contradiction.
+Hygiene begins with the observation of natural harmony, of non-contradiction.
 It gives a logical, non-adversarial explanation of illness.
 This naturally motivates one to fulfill his supportive role in illness, which functions to restore health.

 Lastly, discipline sets up artificial dangers and obstacles.
 The conscious takes control of the process.
 This usurps the responsibility of the omnipotent unconscious to handle it.
-The ego becomes subject to the grand-scale forces involved, which are beyond its capability.
-Without close supervision of a spiritual guide, harm is sustained.
+The ego becomes subject to forces which will overwhelm it.
+A qualified spiritual guide must protect a retreater with close supervision.

 Practices engage the will so forcefully that its overpowers the instinct to rest.
 Most of the possible benefits of being in darkness are prevented.
 These would include the psychic independence necessary to break away from the tradition and the over-arching cult of civilization itself.

 Supervision places subtle controls on the individual, further limiting the experience and results.
-Disciplined traditions then spread fear of dark retreating without spiritual preparation and facilitation.
-It is a racket based on a self-fulfilling delusion.
+Spiritual traditions spread fear of retreating without spiritual preparation and facilitation.
+This controls access to darkness, which people could otherwise free themselves with.
+Spirituality is a racket based on a self-fulfilling delusion.

 Hygiene exposes rackets: medical, spiritual, or otherwise.

 I was born into an esoteric tradition.
 Later, I met great masters, lived ascetically, and had a guru.
 That was my world.

 My conclusion is that spirituality is the world's most sophisticated trap.
-It how society captures the most intense seekers of truth, freedom, selfhood, and righteousness.
-It shuttles them into whichever tradition and denomination suits them.
+It is how society captures the most intense seekers of truth, freedom, selfhood, and righteousness.
+It hustles them into whichever tradition and denomination suits them.
 It is the top-level of the control system we are slaves of.
 Freedom from spirituality brings a chance of genuine freedom in this life.

-I recommend the liberating exposés of spirituality of two great and daring thinkers: a Christian, Walter Veith[^8], and an ex-New Ager, George Kavassilas[^9].
+I recommend the liberating exposés of spirituality by two great and daring thinkers: a Christian, Walter Veith[^8], and an ex-New Ager, George Kavassilas[^9].

 ##### not therapeutic